Information Transmission

 Millimeter Wave

-The fifth generation mobile communication system (5G) is being introduced to provide high-quality video distribution and various applications that utilize VR/AR.
-5G will make mobile networks faster and more powerful, and will enable highly reliable, ultra-low latency communication and multiple simultaneous connections.
-These aspect will not only improve convenience in daily life, but will also serve as infrastructure that creates new added value, such as improving the efficiency of industry and society.
+The introduction of the fifth-generation mobile communications system (5G) is progressing in order to provide high-quality video streaming and various applications utilizing VR/AR.
+5G will further increase the speed and capacity of mobile networks, enabling highly reliable, ultra-low latency communications and multiple simultaneous connections.
+These aspect will not only improve the convenience of everyday life, but also serve as infrastructure that will create new added value, such as increasing the efficiency of industry and society.

 60 GHz millimeter wave wireless communication module